contrailnfx/contrail-virtual-fabric/README.md

 # 2 Host

-The whole virtual fabric stays on single physical server.
+The whole virtual fabric stays on a single physical server.
 In this guide, the server has 32 vCPUs, 256 GB memory and 2TB disk.

 CentOS 7.5 and Ubuntu 16.04.3 are validated.

 ## 2.1 Networking

-Install packages for brdge and bond interface.
+Install packages for Linux bridge.

 #### CentOS
 ```
-apt-get install bridge-utils
+yum install bridge-utils
 ```

 #### Ubuntu
 ```
-apt-get install bridge-utils ifenslave
+apt-get install bridge-utils
 ```